 - Capital (business and loans) or interest repayments;

-- Mortgage payments (for business premises);
+- Mortgage payments (for business premises, not residential);

 - Purchases of fuel and equipment (business use only); and

 - Other reasonable business costs incurred as agreed by the Department on a case by case basis.